coralogix/cloudformation-coralogix-aws/prometheus/ecs-ec2/autodiscovery/README.md

 This cloudformation template deploys an Open Telemetry collector on an AWS ECS EC2 Cluster.
 The Open Telemetry collector is configured to automatically discover Prometheus scrape endpoints and store them in a a file using the [ecs_observer](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/observer/ecsobserver) extension.
 The collector is also configured to scrape the Prometheus endpoints it discovers and send the metrics to Coralogix.

+Note that Open Telemetry handles, Auto Discovery, Scraping the detected Prometheus endpoints and sending the metrics to Coralogix.
+No other Prometheus components are required.

 ##### Requires:

 In order for a Prometheus target container to be detected by the Cloudwatch Agent, it must be annotated with the following **Docker labels**: